The Church of Jesus Christ of Latter-day Saints in Colorado: County Statistics

 List of LDS Church adherents in each county as of 2010 according to the Association of Religion Data Archives: Note: Each county adherent count reflects meetinghouse location of congregation and not by location of residence.
 Census count reflects location of residence which may skew percent of population where adherents reside in a different county as their congregational meetinghouse.

+Stakes

 Missions

 The Colorado Mission was opened on December 15, 1896, with John W. Taylor as president.
 This mission was renamed the Western States Mission on April 1, 1907, then the Colorado-New Mexico Mission on June 10, 1970, then the Colorado Mission on October 10, 1972, and the Colorado Denver Mission on June 20, 1974.
 It was finally renamed the Colorado Denver South Mission on July 1, 1993, upon creation of the Colorado Denver North Mission.